|

 - Positive result - This is essential, "you only achieve

-what you believe"
+what you believe".

 Regularity

 effective.
-It should be included in training and time outside of training
+It should be included in the training, and time outside of training should be spent on imagery.
+(10-15 minutes a day)

 Reinforcement

-The writing of imagery scripts will help you plan the content and
+Writing imagery scripts will help you plan the content and

 timing of your imagery training.